Spider-Man (2000 video game): Plot

-Spider-Man discovers an entrance to a massive undersea base inside the warehouse, and proceeds to investigate, quickly coming across a symbiote manufacturing operation and an imprisoned Black Cat.
-After disrupting the operation and rescuing Black Cat, Spider-Man finally confronts her kidnappers and the masterminds behind the symbiote invasion: Octavius and Carnage.
-Taking up his Doctor Octopus persona once again, Octavius explains that he faked his reform and that, with the help of Carnage (who donated his symbiote to be cloned), he hopes to create a new world dominated by symbiotes, under his rule.
-Just then, Venom appears and takes on Carnage, while Spider-Man fights Doc Ock.
-After both Doc Ock and Venom are defeated, Spider-Man fights Carnage and defeats him by tossing him into a sonic bubble.
-However, the Carnage symbiote then fuses with Doc Ock, creating Monster-Ock, who proceeds to chase Spider-Man through the self-destructing base until he is caught in an explosion, which removes the symbiote from Doc Ock's body.
-Spider-Man carries the unconscious Doc Ock to the surface, where they are saved by Captain America, Black Cat, and Venom.
+Spider-Man discovers an entrance to a massive undersea base inside the warehouse and proceeds to investigate, quickly coming across a symbiote manufacturing operation and an imprisoned Black Cat.
+After disrupting the operation and rescuing Black Cat, Spider-Man finally confronts her kidnappers and the masterminds behind the Symbiote invasion: Dr. Octavius and Carnage.
+Taking up his Doctor Octopus persona once again, Octavius explains that he faked his reform and that, with the help of Carnage (who donated his Carnage symbiote to be cloned), he hopes to create a new world dominated by symbiotes under his rule.
+Later, Venom appears and takes on Carnage while Spider-Man fights Doctor Octopus.
+After both Doctor Octopus and Venom are defeated, Spider-Man fights Carnage and defeats him by sustaining him into a sonic bubble.

+Following his defeat, the Carnage symbiote separates from Cletus Kasady and fuses with Doctor Octopus, creating "Monster-Ock".
+Unable to perform an effective battle, Spider-Man is chased by the monstrosity out of the self-destructing base until it is caught in one of the explosions which removes the symbiote from Doctor Octopus's body.
+As the Carnage symbiote slithers back into the burning base, Spider-Man carries the unconscious Doctor Octopus to the surface where they are salvaged by Captain America, Black Cat, and Venom in an aircraft.

-In the epilogue, at the S.H.I.E.L.D. headquarters, Spider-Man is playing cards with Captain America, Daredevil, and the Punisher, while Black Cat and the Human Torch are dancing.
-In prison, Mysterio, Rhino, Scorpion, and a Jade Syndicate thug are also playing cards, while an annoyed Doc Ock is banging his head against the cell bars.
+Sometime later, Spider-Man is playing cards with Captain America, Daredevil, and the Punisher, while Black Cat and the Human Torch are dancing.

+In prison, Doctor Octopus' cellmates—Mysterio, Rhino, Scorpion, and a Jade Syndicate thug—are also playing cards.
+Mysterio mentions to Rhino, Scorpion, and the Jade Syndicate thug that nobody can control the Symbiotes.
+When Rhino mistakenly thinks he got a bingo, he accidentally sends the Jade Syndicate thug's head through the roof.
+Annoyed and despondent, Doctor Octopus bangs his head against the cell bars.